isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx/netx-pppoe-server/chapter3.md

 ## <a name="pppdiscovercnf"></a>PppDiscoverCnf

-Zdefiniuj pole Nazwa usługi dla pakietu PADO
+Definiowanie pola Nazwa usługi pakietu PADO

 ### <a name="prototype"></a>Prototype